Information We Collect

 If you have questions about Cummins’ Privacy Procedures or practices or believe that your information has been mismanaged, you can contact us by emailing us at email@example.com, or writing to us at Cummins Inc. Global Headquarters, 500 Jackson Street, Columbus, IN 47201.
 Cummins has put in place a dispute resolution process for any privacy or security-related disputes, and does not retaliate against any individual who contacts us with a dispute that they believe to be legitimate.
 Individuals who believe that their dispute has not been resolved to their satisfaction by the company also have the right to file claims with the relevant oversight agencies for data protection.

-E.U. - U.S. Privacy Shield Website Privacy Statement
+E.U. - U.S. Privacy Shield Website Privacy Notice

-This website Privacy Shield Notice is intended to inform you about Cummins Inc.’s adherence to, and compliance with, the E.U.-U.S. Privacy Shield framework as set forth by the U.S. Department of Commerce, with respect to the collection, use, and retention of personal information transferred from the European Union and the United Kingdom to the United States.
-For more information about the E.U.-U.S. Privacy Shield, or to view Cummins’ Privacy Shield certification, please visit https://www.privacyshield.gov/.
+This website Privacy Shield Notice is intended to inform you about Cummins Inc.’s adherence to, and compliance with, the E.U.-U.S. Privacy Shield framework as set forth by the U.S. Department of Commerce.

-Disputes: In compliance with the Privacy Shield principles, Cummins has committed to cooperate with the E.U. data protection authorities (DPAs) with regard to unresolved Privacy Shield complaints concerning the company’s human resource or customer personal information.
-Individuals who believe their personal information has been mismanaged by Cummins in relation to the company’s Privacy Shield commitments have the right to contact the E.U. data protection authorities (DPAs) for more information or to file a complaint.
-The services of E.U. data protection authorities (DPAs) are provided at no cost to you.
+Disputes: In compliance with the Privacy Shield principles, Cummins has committed to cooperate with the E.U.
+Supervisory Authorities with regard to unresolved Privacy Shield complaints concerning the company’s human resource or customer personal information.
+Individuals who believe their personal information has been mismanaged by Cummins in relation to the company’s Privacy Shield commitments have the right to contact the E.U.
+Supervisory Authorities for more information or to file a complaint, and can do so without charge.
 E.U./E.E.A. and U.K. individuals with inquiries or complaints regarding the Privacy Shield policies or practices should first contact Cummins at:

 Mail Address: Cummins Inc., Law Department – Privacy Shield Team, 301 East Market Street, 5th Floor, Indianapolis, Indiana USA 46204